SecondReality/scrumblr/README.markdown

 important!
 ----------

 This is a Go version of the original Javascript/Node project.
-The original node files are still in the project structure for references purposes.
+The original node files are still in the project structure for reference purposes.
 This is a small project to learn more about Go so don't expect great code.
 A Redis testing framework is currently being used which doesn't support serialization to disk, so data will not be saved between restarts!

 what is it
 ----------